Oleksiy Goncharenko: Goncharenko centres

-Oleksii Goncharenko is a founder of the Ukrainian network of educational and cultural centres – Goncharenko Centre.
+Oleksii Goncharenko is a founder of the Ukrainian network of educational and cultural centres, Goncharenko Centre.
 The main goal of them is to enable residents of small towns of Ukraine to learn foreign languages for free and improve their skills in other areas of science, art, and provide social activities opportunities.

 Thousands of children and adults visited social and cultural centres, thanks to free courses, schoolchildren improved their knowledge and easily entered universities, and adults received a great motivation for learning foreign languages and inspiration for mastering new knowledge.
 More than 5 thousand people have completed the English language course and received the A2 language proficiency level.
 1100 children prepared for the exam in English and in history at the Goncharenko Centres.
 Goncharenko Centres are visited by about 25 thousand people every month.

 The Goncharenko Centres are funded by patrons and sponsors who are ready to invest in education and a better future for Ukrainians.

-As of February 23, 2022, there were 24 Goncharenko Centres, including three centres in Donbas - in Kramatorsk, Konstiantynivka, and Lyman.
+As of 23 February 2022, there were 24 Goncharenko Centres, including three centres in Donbas - in Kramatorsk, Konstiantynivka, and Lyman.
 The Goncharenko Centre employs about 89 people.
 After the start of the war, the Goncharenko Centres were reformatted into volunteer hubs, which now help not only the injured and Ukrainians in need, but also the military.
 The centres located in Donbas, and in the Kharkiv region – in the village of Dergachi, as well as in Chernihiv (in these cities the situation was the most difficult due to shelling and the Russian offensive) have worked for as long as it was possible.

+During a Russian missile attack on the center of Chernihiv in August 2023, the Goncharenko Center was also damaged.
+The blast wave in the building knocked out the windows, the administrator was injured.